 Use and accept cryptocurrency as payment.
 Probably the best thing you can do for both the local community and cryptocurrency as a whole is use it.
-If you own a business, why not consider accepting crypto as a payment.
-(Don’t forget to let us know so we can add your business to the ‘Local businesses that accept crypto’ page).
+If you own a business, why not consider accepting bitcoin/crypto as payment.
+(Don’t forget to let us know so we can add your business to the ‘Local businesses which accept bitcoin’ page).

 If you don’t have a business you could still try and encourage cryptocurrency payments between friends and family.
 If they haven’t used crypto before, why not demonstrate how easy it can be to use.

 Run a Bitcoin Node.
-Another fantastic way you can help and support the bitcoin network is to run a bitcoin full node on your PC at home.
+Another fantastic way you can help and support the bitcoin network is to run a bitcoin full node.